neoclide/coc-tsserver/Readme.md

 - `javascript.suggest.completeJSDocs` `typescript.suggest.completeJSDocs`:
   Enable/disable suggestion to complete JSDoc comments. default: `true`

+### Added on 1.10.1
+- `typescript.suggest.objectLiteralMethodSnippets.enabled`
+  `javascript.suggest.objectLiteralMethodSnippets.enabled`:
+  Enable/disable snippet completions for methods in object literals.
+Requires using TypeScript 4.7+ in the workspace

 Configurations are the same as with VSCode.
 Install [coc-json](https://github.com/neoclide/coc-json) and try completion with `tsserver`, `typescript` or `javascript` in your